shaneish/hop/README.md

 foo@bar:~$ version # show version
 bunnyhop 🐇 v.0.2.4
 ```
-to add a shortcut to your directory with the shortcut name `example`:
+To add a shortcut to your directory with the shortcut name `example`:
 ```console
 foo@bar:~$ hp add example
 [info] Hop created for example.
 ```
-to add a shortcut to your current directory and use the current directory high level name as the shortcut name:
+To add a shortcut to your current directory and use the current directory high level name as the shortcut name:
 ```console
 echo $PWD
 /usr/bin/cargo